 5 Tips for Surviving the Holidays Away from Home

 The holidays are a magical time filled with friends, family, and traditions.
-If you are on a travel nursing assignment and can’t make it home during the holidays, you may miss out on many of the familiar things that make the holidays feel extra special.
+If you are on a travel assignment and can’t make it home during the holidays, you may miss out on many of the familiar things that make the holidays feel extra special.
 Whether it’s your first or your fifteenth time being away from home during the holiday season, it can still be tough.
 These tips will not only help you survive the holidays — but you might even have a little festive fun.

 1. Experience a Local Holiday Celebration